AlexRogalskiy/bash-cd/README.md

 Archive files will not be expanded - the list of file types can be extended in the function `expand_dir()` in `lib/tools.sh`.

+*Environment-specific templates can be places in `./env/..`* These are files which vary fully between enivironments or exist only in some environments.
+Environment-specifc templates and will be expanded according to the same rules as described above.

 ## Rolling Upgrades

 It is possible to also do rolling upgrades.
 Each service that consists of multiple instances has